Skip links

 July 20, 2021

 Van Horn, Texas.
-Jeff Bezos (of Amazon and Blue Origin) and his brother Mark, along with Wally Funk (former Mercury 13 unofficial candidate for space travel in the 60s) and the Dutchman Oliver Daemen, reach space for 4 minutes, in a suborbital flight with the
+Jeff Bezos (of Amazon and Blue Origin) and his brother Mark, along with Wally Funk (formerly of Mercury 13, an unofficial candidate for space travel in the 1960s) and Dutchman Oliver Daemen, reached space for four minutes on a suborbital flight on

 July 11, 2021